frontendweekly/virga/src/posts/2020-05-03-setting-up-webmentions-on-eleventy.md

 ACT I: Meet the **Hero**—their **world,** what they **want,** what they **fear.**{c-post\_\_explanation}

-[Frontend Weekly Tokyo](https://frontendweekly.tokyo/) was used to be on Medium.
-(It was an e-mail newsletter before that.)
-I've decided to practice [IndieWeb](https://indieweb.org/) because I wanted to use Eleventy and Medium has gone a bit rogue in my opinion.
+[Frontend Weekly Tokyo](https://frontendweekly.tokyo/) was used to be on Medium, but it has gone a bit rogue in my opinion.
+Eleventy and Netlify allow me to own my contents with ease, so I've decided to give them a try.

+Owning contents is the very foundation of IndieWeb.
+I wanted to expand my boundary a bit further.
 "You are better connected" is one of three principles of IndieWeb which includes this statement:

 > Even replies and likes on other services can come back to your site so they’re all in one place.
 > — IndieWeb.
 [What is the IndieWeb?](https://indieweb.org/), (2020, Apr 13)

-### Webmention is a Web standard to helps me to connect
+### Webmention is a Web standard to help me to connect

 Inciting Incident: Your Hero's **worst fears** realized.{c-post\_\_explanation}